DougSalt/gpg/paper/paper.md

 second to the private key.
 In this scenario, if a secret is locked in the box, by the public key, this causes the second lock to latch and lock.
 The box may only be opened if and only if we have both the public and private key.
-This is not quite how asymmetric encryption in GnuPG works, but is near enough to give a reasonable understanding of the principles and its implications.
-For instance using this box system I can pass a secret to a person who owns the private key, safe in the knowledge that once this box is locked only they can unlock it.
-GnuPG is effectively just a method of leaving many copies of such boxes and many copies of such locking, public keys just lying around, just waiting to be used.
+This is not quite how asymmetric encryption in GPG works, but is near enough to give a reasonable understanding of the principles and its implications.
+For instance using this box system we can pass a secret to a person who owns the private key, safe in the knowledge that once this box is locked only they can unlock it.
+GPG is effectively just a method of leaving many copies of such boxes and many copies of such locking, public keys just lying around, just waiting to be used.

 The code below presumes a cryptogram with no passphrase on the private key.
-So if we have some user, denoted `aUser`, and this user has a public key `aUser.pub`, an email associated with this public key of `aUser@anInstitution.ac.uk`,  a private key, `aUser.ppk` corresponding to the public key `aUser.pub` and the clear-text in `clear.txt` is available in the same directory contain the NetLogo model and code.
+So if we have some user, denoted `aUser`, and this user has a public key `aUser.pub`, an email associated with this public key of `aUser@anInstitution.ac.uk`,  a private key, `aUser.ppk` corresponding to the public key `aUser.pub` and the clear-text in `clear.txt` is available in the same directory containing the NetLogo model and code.

 Firstly the public key would need to be imported into the keyring of the person performing the encryption: